KQM-git/TCL/docs/enemy-data/mystical-beasts/whopperflowers.md

 Those fake flowers can be spotted easily as they:

 1. Have no shining sparkle effect to them.
-2. Do not appear white under the elemental vision effect.
+2. Do not appear white under the Elemental vision effect.
 3. Once in range to pick up, their icon left from the name text will be replaced with a chatting bubble.